 Having the best and brightest students in our classrooms is part of what makes the Lab experience special, so the Schools strive to make our educational program affordable for as many families as possible through scholarship and financial aid assistance.
 Ability to pay is not a consideration during the admissions process.
 While Lab hopes one day to meet the full demonstrated need of every family, for now financial aid and scholarship is designed to help shrink the gap between what a family can afford and the cost of a Lab education.
 All families are expected to contribute some portion of tuition and fees.
 Approximately 10 percent of Lab students receive some type of need-based aid.

 In keeping with long-standing traditions and policies, the University of Chicago Laboratory Schools considers students for admission on the basis of individual merit and does not discriminate based on race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, disability, or any other protected class under the law in its admissions policies, scholarship and loan programs, educational policies, and other administered programs.

 No. All financial aid and scholarship awards are based solely on demonstrated financial need, not on the basis of merit, athletic, or other achievement.

 To begin your application, create an account (you will be asked to create a username and password) with Facts Tuition Aid ("FACTS"), Lab's financial aid needs-analysis provider.
-To apply to FACTS, please visit the following link: FACTS APPLICATION.
+A link to the application will be available beginning November 2, 2017.